GPlates/GPlates/doc-python-api/sample-code/pygplates_find_total_ridge_and_subduction_zone_lengths.rst

     for shared_sub_segment in shared_boundary_section.get_shared_sub_segments():
         shared_sub_segments_length += shared_sub_segment.get_geometry().get_arc_length()

-The lengths are for a unit-length sphere so we must multiple by the Earth's radius (see :class:`Earth`).
+The lengths are for a unit-length sphere so we must multiple by the Earth's radius (see :class:`pygplates.Earth`).
 ::

     total_ridge_length_in_kms = total_ridge_length * pygplates.Earth.mean_radius_in_kms